Villa Vauban: History

 Designed by city architect Jean-François Eydt, the residence was built by an Alsacian glove manufacturer, Gabriel Mayer, in a classical 19th-century style with a Neoclassical facade.
 It was located on a large plot which became available after the city's fortifications were demolished, providing room not only for the residence and its stables but also for an extensive French-style garden.
-In 1874, it was acquired by steel manufacturer Charles Joseph de Gargan before it came into the hands of the industrialist Norbert Le Gallais in 1912.
-After acquiring the villa in 1949, the City of Luxembourg adapted it for rental by the ECSC Court Of Justice.
-In 1959, it was converted once again in order to house the art collections which are still exhibited there today.
-Grand Duke Jean and Grande Duchess Joséphine Charlotte lived there from 1991 to 1995 while renovation work was being carried out at the Palace.
+In 1874, it was acquired by steel manufacturer Charles Joseph de Gargan and his wife Emilie Pescatore, before being passed on to their daughter ANne-Marie de Gargan and her husband, the industrialist Norbert Le Gallais, in 1912.
+During World War II, the villa was seized by Nazi occupiers and housed the ministry of agriculture and pricing authority.
+After the war, it was briefly the residence of Henriette Pescatore and her husband, future prime minister Pierre Werner.